TezosTaqueria/taqueria/design-docs/state-architecture.md

 `taq create contract increment.mligo`

 When the above task is executed, the handler defined will be executed which will have its EJS template variables substituted with the names of the positional arguments the _contract_ template accepts.
+Like tasks and templates, a handler can also be function for more advanced use-cases.

 Below is an example of the handler that would get executed in this example:

 `taq create op compile increment.mligo compile_increment.mligo.ts`